Translate The Correct Sentences From Exercise 2 Into Your Language

 2. LangX: Mirus puer magnum librum legat.
 English: The curious boy reads a large book.
 (Demonstrates adjective-noun agreement and verb conjugation.)

 Analysis: Here, "curious" accurately captures the implied meaning of Mirus.
 Different synonyms (e.g., inquisitive, fascinated) could also be used, slightly altering the nuance.
-The choice depends on the overall tone of the surrounding text.
+The choice depends on the overall tone of the surrounding text It's one of those things that adds up..

 3. LangX: Aqua frigida non est potabilis.
 English: Cold water is not drinkable.
 (Focuses on negation and the use of adjectives.)